The Mix (charity): Get Connected UK

 Get Connected UK was a support service for under-25s in the United Kingdom.
 Young people could contact the helpline by email, text message or web chat.

 in confidence about any problem, and a trained volunteer would find them the most appropriate help using a directory of over 10,000 services around the country.
 The charity was in partnership with Carphone Warehouse from its early days.

 Get Connected was established in 1999 by a partnership between the Suzy Lamplugh Trust and British Transport Police, with support from Railway Children.
 Diana Lamplugh wanted to provide help to young people to young people under 25 who had run away from home or been thrown out.
 Get Connected’s role was to put these young people in touch, free of charge, with whatever service they needed.
 Get Connected said that its establishing principle was to empower the young person to make their own decision about the help they need, with the role of Get Connected that of a gateway for a young person on the street to access any help they might need.
 Get Connected developed beyond the initial remit, to help any young person under 25.

-For those young people who had no credit, did not want a phone call to show up on their phone bill or were too scared to explain their worries themselves, Get Connected's Helpline Volunteers were sometimes able to make a one-off connection to another service.